frankshearar/Home/Package-Type.md

 &lt;/package&gt;
 </pre>

-This .nuspec could be created my manually editing the .nuspec file provided to the pack command.
+This .nupkg could be created by manually editing the .nuspec file provided to the pack command.
 Alternatively, the package type could be specified in the project.json file.

 <pre>
 {